Mobile Suit Gundam: The 08th MS Team: Film

-Mobile Suit Gundam: The 08th MS Team – Miller’s Report is a compilation film released theatrically in Japan on 1 August 1998 by Shochiku.
-It reframes the mid-series arc by combining material from episodes 6–8 with new animation and centers on Shiro Amada’s court-martial, introducing Alice Miller as an Earth Federation investigator.
-The ending theme is Eien no Tobira (永遠の扉, lit.
-Eternal Door) by Chihiro Yonekura.
+Mobile Suit Gundam: The 08th MS Team – Miller's Report is a compilation film released theatrically in Japan on 1 August 1998 by Shochiku.
+It reframes the mid-series arc by combining material from episodes 6–8 with new animation and centers on Shiro Amada's court-martial, introducing Alice Miller as an Earth Federation investigator.
+The ending theme is "Eien no Tobira" (永遠の扉) by Chihiro Yonekura.
 Bandai Visual subsequently issued the film on Blu-ray in Japan; North American releases have included the film alongside the OVA in home-video sets.

 Manga and novels

 A manga by Umanosuke Iida titled Mobile Suit Gundam 08th MS Team: U.C.0079+α was serialized in Monthly Gundam Ace beginning in 2007 and collected into four tankōbon volumes by Kadokawa (2007–2009).
 A complete edition, U.C.0079+α TRIBUTE, compiled the four volumes and previously unpublished strips; Kadokawa announced pre-orders in April 2011 and released the volume in June 2011.

 The OVA also received a prose novelization, Mobile Suit Gundam: The 08th MS Team by Ichirō Ōkouchi (Kadokawa Sneaker Bunko), published in three volumes in 1999: Upper (27 April 1999), Middle (26 May 1999), and Lower (29 June 1999).

 In print tie-ins, a full-color film-comic adaptation of the OVA was published by Tatsumi Publishing in the NEO COMICS line across eleven volumes (1998–1999).
 Bibliographic records and marketplace listings document volume details and publication dates.